gigleer/gigleer-web/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: A complete tool.
+An easier way to find a job and you get paid the same day
-image: /img/home-jumbotron.jpg
+image: /img/phone.png
-heading: Great coffee with a conscience
+heading:  A complete tool.
+An easier way to find a job and you get paid the same day
-subheading: Support sustainable farming while enjoying a cup
+# subheading: An easier way to find a job and you get paid the same day
 mainpitch:
   title: Why Kaldi
   description: >